 Several different types of financial institutions offer debt consolidation loans:

 Many debt consolidation loan providers are specialized lenders (also known as finance companies) that do not accept deposits like traditional banks and credit unions.
+An example would be SoFi.
 They may pay off your old creditors directly, and then send you a monthly bill for the balance, or send you a check or direct deposit for the full amount.

 Finance company credit history requirements may be less strict than those of traditional banks.
 However, their rates can be higher for borrowers with middling credit.
 Loan limits vary by company, but $25,000 to $35,000 is a common range.
 Limits have been trending upwards as competition increases.

 Community and national banks including Wells Fargo, PNC, and U.S. Bank make secured and unsecured debt consolidation loans to borrowers with good credit.
 Rates vary widely by borrower creditworthiness and prevailing rates, but are generally at least 8% to 10% above the Prime Rate for those with the lowest acceptable credit score.

 Bank loans usually require full repayment within 60 months.
 Borrowing limits can vary widely, from $25,000 or less at more conservative banks to $100,000 or more at more generous institutions.
 Larger loans are generally reserved for borrowers with excellent credit.

 Credit unions also offer debt consolidation loans, usually with terms of 12 to 60 months, often at discounted or fixed rates for members.
 As an example, debt consolidation loans from UNIFY Federal Credit Union carry a flat 6.99% APR for prime borrowers.
 As at banks, borrowing limits vary widely, from less than $25,000 to $100,000 or more.